BhaveshAjmera12/Quntum-main/README.md

 # Installation Guide

-## Step 0: Copy Project Folder
-Copy the project folder from the CD and paste it onto the desktop.

 ## Step 1: Install Node.js
 - Download and install Node.js from [Node.js official website](https://nodejs.org/)
 - Verify installation: